Skip to main content

 This is the second easy case: A never includes null.

-• A has a nullness-subtype-establishing path to any type whose base type is the same as the base type of F, and F does not have nullness operator MINUS_NULL.
+• A has a nullness-subtype-establishing path to any type whose base type is the same as the base type of F, and there is not reason to be worried that F has nullness operator MINUS_NULL.

 This is the first hard case: A given type-variable usage does not necessarily always include null, nor does it necessarily always exclude null.
 (For example, consider a usage of E inside ArrayList<E>.
 ArrayList may be instantiated as either an ArrayList<@Nullable String> or an ArrayList<String>.)